-Background - This case study includes a six-throw, twostage horizontal compressor in ethane service.
+This case study includes a 6 throw, two stage horizontal compressor in an ethane service.
 A plan and elevation view of the compressor package is shown in Figure 3.
-The compressor is driven by a 5200 hp (3900 kW) induction motor with a fixed full load speed of 885 rpm.
-Nominal suction and discharge pressures are 413 to 1215 psig (21.5 barg to 84 barg).
-The compressor package is relatively simple, with scrubbers on the first- and second-stage suction.
-An interstage cooler is not required on this package as is typical for compressors in this type of application.
-The discharge temperatures are well within the allowable range of safe operation without inter-cooling.
+The compressor is driven by a 3900 kW (5200 HP) induction motor with a fixed full load speed of 885 rpm.
+Nominal suction and discharge pressures are 21.5 barg to 84 barg (413 to 1215 psig).
+The compressor package is relatively simple with scrubbers on the first and second stage suction.
+An interstage cooler is not required in this application as is typical for compressors in this type of application.
+The discharge temperatures are well within the allowable range of safe operation.

-The gas in this service is 96% ethane, with the remainder of the gas being methane, propane and iso-butane, resulting in a specific gravity of 1.04.
+The gas in this service is 96% ethane, with the remainder of the gas being methane, propane, and iso-Butane, resulting in a specific gravity of 1.04.